Posts table columns

 columns option in the Posts Table Pro shortcode.

 You can choose as many columns as you want and in any order.
 You must separate each column with a comma.
 It doesn’t matter if there are spaces before or after the comma, but there must not be any spaces before or after the = sign.

-Here’s an example of a shortcode to display blog posts with columns for title, date, post author and excerpt:
+Here’s an example of a shortcode to display blog posts with columns for title, date, post author, excerpt and button:

 idcolumn will display the post ID, which is a unique number used internally by WordPress for each post.